About the Parasound Halo A 23+

 - left and right balanced XLR and unbalanced RCA inputs

 - RCA loop outputs for each channel

-- in bi-amp configuration, passes input signal from one channel to the other's RCA input
+- allows input signal from one channel to be daisy-chained to the other channel's RCA input

 - 5-way binding post speaker connectors

-- in bridged mode, only the positive binding posts are used
+- in bridged mode, only the right binding posts are used

 - switchable turn-on options: manual, signal sensing, or 12-volt trigger